Ajmccrory/Flask-Reddit-Bot/README.md

 --> download the flask app
---> delete the example file for credentials and create your own credentials.json
+--> delete the example file for credentials and create your own credentials.json and submission.json

 ** Dependencies **